ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 Disaster recovery includes tasks such as providing dependencies on disaster recovery sites, provisioning disaster recovery environments, data and configuration backup, replicating data and configuration to the disaster recovery environment, and failover on disaster events.

-The {{site.data.keyword.IBM_notm}} Cloudability Enablement DA does not identify specific responsibilities in this area.
+The {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture does not identify specific responsibilities in this area.
 For information about the general Business Continuity and Disaster Recovery (BCDR) responsibilities when you use {{site.data.keyword.IBM_notm}} deployable architectures, see [Disaster recovery](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#disaster-recovery-da).